DHTMLX/docs-todolist/docs/guides/working_with_server.md

 ## RestDataProvider

-The To Do List provides the **RestDataProvider** service that fully supports the REST API for working with the backend.
-The service interacts with the server and performs the following data operations:
+The To Do List provides the **RestDataProvider** service that talks to a REST backend and handles the following data operations:

 - `"add-task"` — add a task
 - `"update-task"` — update a task